Lagrangian Identity and Mass Evolution of Particle-like Objects in Nonminimally Coupled Gravity: Cosmological Evolution of the Mass of Small Closed -Branes

 \section{Cosmological Evolution of the Mass of Small Closed $p$-Branes}

-In this section, we study the cosmological evolution of the proper mass of small, closed $p$-branes whose center of mass is comoving with the cosmological expansion within the framework of $f_1(R) + \mathcal{L}_{\rm m} f_2(R)$ gravity.
+In this section, we study the cosmological evolution of the rest mass of small, closed $p$-branes whose center of mass is comoving with the cosmological expansion within the framework presented in Section \ref{ST_theories}.
 Building upon the general Lagrangian identity for Nambu-Goto $p$-branes, we investigate isolated, non-self-intersecting configurations in $(N+1)$-dimensional FLRW spacetimes.
 Again, we shall assume that the $p$-brane tension is sufficiently low for gravitational radiation emission to be negligible.

 In \cite{Avelino:2008mv} it was shown that the average pressure of periodic, maximally symmetric Nambu-Goto $p$-branes in a de Sitter universe vanishes,

 assuming the branes are isolated and do not experience self-interactions, either gravitational or of other types (here, $d^N\!x=a(t)^N d^N\!q$ is the $N$-dimensional physical volume element and $d^N\!q$ is the corresponding $N$-dimensional comoving volume element).
 Although this result strictly applies only to this idealized class of solutions, it is expected to provide an excellent approximation for sufficiently small, mass-conserving, non-self-intersecting $p$-branes in an FLRW spacetime in $(N+1)$-dimensional GR, as the energy density of a cosmological fluid composed of such $p$-branes branes scales as $\rho \propto a^{-N}$, consistently with a vanishing average pressure \cite{Avelino:2008mv}.
 Equation~\eqref{mathpp} is also a necessary condition for a closed $p$-brane to behave, on average, as a particle, in the sense that the standard Lorentz transformation laws for its energy and linear momentum are satisfied \cite{Giulini:2018tuw,Avelino:2022eqm}.